Chart Color Schemes

 Health outcomes in Diggers Rest are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Common medical conditions include asthma (9.3%) and mental health issues (8.7%), with 71.6% of residents reporting no medical ailments compared to 72.6% in Greater Melbourne.
+Private health cover is at approximately 53% of the total population (~4,076 people), slightly above the SA2 area average but lower than Greater Melbourne's 56.7%.
+The most common conditions are asthma (9.3%) and mental health issues (8.7%), while 71.6% report being clear of medical ailments, compared to 72.6% in Greater Melbourne.
 Health outcomes among working-age residents are typical.
-The area has 10.9% of residents aged 65 and over, lower than Greater Melbourne's 15.1%.
-Senior health outcomes present challenges but rank lower nationally than the broader population.
+Diggers Rest has 10.9% of residents aged 65 and over (842 people), lower than Greater Melbourne's 15.1%.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health